LSSTDESC/parsnip/README.md

 # ParSNIP

-A Generative Model of Transient Light Curves
+A generative model of transient light curves

 ## About